Eight Sleep Pod 5 Review: In-Depth Test, Final Verdict One Year on the new Pod

 The Eight Sleep Pod 5 fundamentally lacks a direct competitor because no other product combines smart, active temperature regulation with integrated, passive tracking.

 Simple heating solutions, such as electric blankets, are not true alternatives.
-They offer basic heating only, lack cooling, and cannot provide the individualised, dual-zone temperature changes that automatically adapt to two different people’s sleep needs throughout the night.
+They offer only basic heating, lack cooling, and cannot provide the individualised, dual-zone temperature changes that automatically adapt to two people’s sleep needs throughout the night.

 The QS EMfit is the only other quality passive tracker.
 While accurate, its key deficiencies include the lack of temperature control and a user interface that is significantly less functional and user-friendly than the Eight Sleep app.